 Summer Research Opportunities Program (SROP)

-The Ohio State University has partnered with the Committee on Institutional Cooperation (CIC) to offer the Summer Research Opportunities Program (SROP) to minority undergraduate students who plan to pursue graduate school and research-focused careers.
+The Ohio State University has partnered with the Big Ten Academic Alliance to offer the Summer Research Opportunities Program (SROP) to minority undergraduate students who plan to pursue graduate school and research-focused careers.
 The Program assigns mentors to each student as they work through an intensive research course load.

-The CIC is comprised of the Big Ten member universities and the University of Chicago.
+The Big Ten Academic Alliance is comprised of the Big Ten member universities and the University of Chicago.
 The schools work with one another to "advance their academic missions, generate unique opportunities for students and faculty, and serve the common good by sharing expertise, leveraging campus resources, and collaborating on innovative programs".
 The Program is funded by the provosts of each member university.
-To learn more, please visit the Committee on Institutional Cooperation website.
+To learn more, please visit the Big Ten Academic Alliance website.